 How To Keep Motion Sickness at Bay

-- Do not read while traveling or sit in a backward-facing seat.
+- Do not sit in the rear seat.

 - Breathe fresh air, if possible.

-- Avoid strong odors and spicy or greasy food that might not agree with you.
+- Avoid food that might not agree with you.

 Treating Motion Sickness

 MedicationsThe drug scopolamine is available by prescription and comes in either pill form or as a small patch worn behind the ear.
 Over-the-counter antihistimines include dimenhydrinate and meclizine.
 Keep in mind that these drugs will suppress the nausea and queasiness of motion sickness, but may also cause drowsiness.
 Read the label and be aware of any side effects that will affect your ability to drive safely.

 GingerSometimes reducing the sense of nausea is enough to make you feel more comfortable.
 If you do not want to take or cannot take medication, try something with ginger.
 Ginger in small doses has been shown to reduce nausea and vomiting, especially in pregnant women.
 However, the evidence for ginger to treat motion sickness is inconsistent.
 Ginger comes in many forms, and can be found in tea, ginger ale, or bread.
 It also comes in pill form, so it can be taken like any other medication.If you take blood thinners (warfarin, aspirin, or others), ginger may increase the risk of bleeding, so consult your doctor or find another remedy.